How to Add a New Driver to Your Insurance Policy

 Frequently Asked Questions

-Can I add someone to my policy?
+Can I add someone to my car insurance?

 Teens are one of the riskiest groups of drivers.
 Males are especially risky and have higher numbers of involvements in accidents than their female counterparts.
 Trying to encourage good habits and using things like the student away discount can help lower your premiums.